 Medications: Some doctors recommend the use of medication to help with tobacco dependencies.
 Certain antidepressants or high blood pressure drugs might be able to help manage cravings.
 One medication that’s commonly used is varenicline (Chantix).
 But it is up to your doctor to decide which medications should be prescribed to help you with your tobacco dependency.

 Psychological and behavioral treatments: Some people who use tobacco have success with methods such as: hypnotherapy; cognitive-behavioral therapy; neuro-linguistic programming.
 These methods help the user change their thoughts about dependency.
 They work to alter feelings or behaviors that your brain associates with tobacco use.

-Rocky Mountain Frontier Boys School provides a complete course of addiction treatment, including tobacco and nicotine addictions.
+Rocky Mountain Frontier Boys Ranch and School provides a complete course of addiction treatment, including tobacco and nicotine addictions.
 Call (307) 645-3363 today to learn more about our program.
 Help your loved one recover, and return home as a changed young man for good!